-Safer Stretching To Relieve & Lower Your Back Pain
+Safer Stretching To Relieve & Lower Back Pain

 Chronic back pain?
 Do you hate to stretch?
 You may have found the problem.

 You may not like to hear this but stretching is an important part of the maintenance of long-term health.
-Your body benefits because it helps to keep your muscles at their optimal length.
+Your body benefits because it’s what helps to keep your muscles at their optimal working range.
 This range helps muscles to perform efficiently with minimal injury.

 Let’s face it, no one wants to hear some big 1600 word lecture about this topic.
 What we want is results.